Wilson Logistics: Company-Sponsored CDL Training

 Do you have a leasing program, and will I be persuaded or incentivized to lease?

-Yes, Wilson Logistics has a lease program.
-There is a pay incentive for lease operators for taking on additional risk.
+Yes, Wilson Logistics offers an optional lease program with pay incentives for lease operators who take on additional risk.

 What divisions do you have? (local, dedicated, regional, tanker, flatbed, reefer)